 Bruno. another where body shape was important to get right!

-Taking into account MOQs and the fact I had a range of 9 products to launch, a decent chunk of capital was required for a manufacturing run, particularly as the toys were not only complex, but to be high quality.
+Taking into account MOQs and the fact I had a range of 9 products to launch, a decent chunk of capital was required for a manufacturing run, particularly as the toys were not only complex, but had to be exceptional quality.

-Attempting to launch a new IP with limited capital and experience, and no audience, proved essentially impossible - I'd failed to mark the surface, let alone crack the toy industry and so back in 2013 I decided upon launching a Kickstarter campaign to help generate the funds needed.
-In retrospect, KS was not the platform for a new product line, not even back when KS was 'cool', but it did prove successful with a little late help from someone..!
+Attempting to launch a new IP with limited capital and experience, and no audience, proved essentially impossible - I'd failed to mark the surface, let alone scratch at the toy industry and so back in 2013 I decided on launching a Kickstarter campaign to help generate funds.
+In retrospect, KS was not the platform for a new product line, not even back when KS was 'cool', but it did prove successful with a little late help!

 The nine characters - this style looks incredibly dated now, but everything is a learning curve!